 Our direct messaging conversation took off wonderfully.
 It quickly turned into an online meeting, then making plans for a podcast, all of which led to a live interview on Voiced.ca!

 I need you to understand that all of this happened in 72 short hours!
 All because of my active involvement in a Twitter PLN.
-The blogging chat was on Saturday morning and the live interview was Monday evening!
+The blogging chat was on Saturday morning and the live interview was the following Monday evening!

-I am eternally grateful for my PLN colleagues around the world who are helping me make one of my biggest goals become a reality.
+I am eternally grateful for my PLN of colleagues around the world who are helping me make one of my biggest goals become a reality.

 I think I can consider myself an authority on the value of the Twitter PLN.